-20 Apr 5 Ways Small Businesses Can Prepare for a Post-COVID-19 World
+5 Ways Small Businesses Can Prepare Post COVID-19

 The devastating effects of the COVID-19 pandemic have hit small businesses in the U.S. especially hard.
 Many were forced to shift to a remote work model, and some had to drastically curtail operations to reduce expenses.
 Others ended up having to close up shop completely as much of the country faced widespread shutdowns.